-Raven appears in Teen Titans go! as one of the main characters.
-Although similar to the Teen Titans TV show, Raven is shown to have more fun and be open (Dancing, playing with Pretty Pretty Pegasus dolls and watching the TV show, and making milk mustaches).
+Raven appears in Teen Titans Go! as one of the main characters.
+Although similar to the Teen Titans TV show, Raven is shown to have more fun and be open (dancing, playing with Pretty Pretty Pegasus dolls and watching the TV show, and making milk mustaches).
 She also gets annoyed with Starfire and Beast Boy, but not as much as the original show.

 DC Universe Online

 She appears in the game both in a possessed form and later as an ally depending on the allegiance of the player.
-Both sides revolve around the same story line, where Circe intends on aiding Brother Blood in his efforts to summon Trigon through Raven, while Wonder Woman and Dr. Fate battle to prevent it with the aid of Raven and the Titans.
+Both sides revolve around the same storyline, where Circe intends on aiding Brother Blood in his efforts to summon Trigon through Raven, while Wonder Woman and Dr. Fate battle to prevent it with the aid of Raven and the Titans.

-Through small info clips found throughout the game the player will learn that Circe is quite aggravated that Raven refuses to give in and desires her punished once she has what she wants.
+Through small info clips found throughout the game, the player will learn that Circe is quite aggravated that Raven refuses to give in and desires her punished once she has what she wants.
 While Wonder Woman considers her a true hero for containing the dark forces within her and continuing the struggle against it.

 Injustice: Gods Among Us

 In her ending (after beating classic mode with her), Raven comes to her senses and battles the now evil Superman.
-Using most of her energy, Raven blacks our.
+Using most of her energy, Raven blacks out.
 When she awakes, she discovers Trigon took advantage of her weakened state and escaped, along with the majority of his army.

 Her whereabouts remain uncertain in Injustice 2 as she makes no appearances beyond being mentioned by Starfire as now being a servant of Trigon.
 As she was not seen captured by the end of the last game, it is possible she remains at large.